RADAR-Radio Afterglow Detection and AI-driven Response: A Federated Framework for Gravitational Wave Event Follow-Up: Computational framework

 \section{Computational framework}

-\sysname{} has four main components (\autoref{fig:workflow}): \begin{enumerate} \item \textbf{The GW module}, represented by the left box in \autoref{fig:workflow}, is composed of an updated version of the AI models for signal detection previously presented in \cite{Tian:2023vdc}.
+\sysname{} has four main components (\autoref{fig:workflow}): \begin{enumerate} \item \textit{The GW module}, represented by the left box in \autoref{fig:workflow}, is composed of an updated version of the AI models for signal detection previously presented in \cite{Tian:2023vdc}.
 Specifically, AI models are sent to the emulated data sources, where LIGO Hanford and Livingston data streams are hosted on the DeltaAI supercomputer at NCSA and the Polaris supercomputer at ALCF, respectively, and upon processing GW data, embeddings (i.e., vector representations of information) are sent to a central server on the Delta supercomputer at NCSA where post-processing is done in search for GW signals.
-If a GW signal is identified, its GPS time is recorded, and the second component of the analysis is triggered (see below). \item \textbf{The radio module}, represented by the right box in \autoref{fig:workflow}, aims to aggregate public (e.g., data contained in public notices such as GCNs) and private data collected by a variety of users to estimate key physical parameters of the EM counterparts potentially associated with the GW signals identified via the GW module.
-As a test case, we use \texttt{afterglowpy} \citep{Ryan_2020}, a Python module to calculate afterglow light curves (and spectra) of relativistic jets associated with compact binary mergers. \item \textbf{The MMA module}, represented by the bottom box in \autoref{fig:workflow}, aims to derive constraints on the physics of compact binary mergers combining \texttt{Dingo-BNS} \citep{2021PhRvL.127x1103D}, a Python program for analyzing GW data using neural posterior estimation, and \texttt{afterglowpy} (see above).
+We note that this particular choice of GW detection algorithm is intended solely for demonstration purposes; alternative GW detection pipelines could be integrated within the \texttt{RADAR} framework, as discussed in Section~\ref{sec:intro}.
+If a GW signal is identified, its GPS time is recorded, compared with that of any public LIGO-Virgo-KAGRA alerts, and the second component of the analysis is triggered (see below). \item \textit{The radio module}, represented by the right box in \autoref{fig:workflow}, aims to aggregate public (e.g., data contained in public notices such as GCNs) and private data collected by a variety of users to estimate key physical parameters of the EM counterparts potentially associated with the GW signals identified via the GW module.
+As a test case, we use \texttt{afterglowpy} \citep{Ryan_2020}, a Python module to calculate afterglow light curves (and spectra) of relativistic jets associated with compact binary mergers. \item \textit{The MMA module}, represented by the bottom box in \autoref{fig:workflow}, aims to derive constraints on the physics of compact binary mergers combining \texttt{Dingo-BNS} \citep{2021PhRvL.127x1103D}, a Python program for analyzing GW data using neural posterior estimation, and \texttt{afterglowpy} (see above).
 Here, we focus on combining GW and radio data specifically for the purpose of improving our estimates of compact binary mergers luminosity distances and viewing angles (i.e., the angles between the observers and the polar axis of the binaries).
 These estimates impact fundamental physics questions such as the Hubble tension \citep[e.g., ][and references therein]{2017Natur.551...85A,2019NatAs...3..940H,2025ApJ...979L...9S}.
-However, the joint MMA analysis can be generalized to any set of parameters that can be constrained via both GW and EM data. \item \textbf{The \texttt{Octopus} event fabric} \citep{pan2024octopus} is used to publish information regarding the status of key computations throughout \sysname{}, as well as information regarding key physical parameters of the MMA sources (\autoref{fig:workflow}, center). \end{enumerate}
+However, the joint MMA analysis can be generalized to any set of parameters that can be constrained via both GW and EM data. \item \textit{The \texttt{Octopus} event fabric} \citep{pan2024octopus} is used to publish information regarding the status of key computations throughout \sysname{}, as well as information regarding key physical parameters of the MMA sources (\autoref{fig:workflow}, center). \end{enumerate}

 In the sections that follow, we describe each component in detail.